 You might quickly build up a tolerance to Xanax.
 If you experience that it is taking longer for you to feel the effects of this medicine, or the usual dosage is not having the same impact as it used to, then you should contact your doctor.

 How does it feel when Xanax wears off?

-The effects of this medicine usually wear off after 11 hours form taking it, as that is the half-life of Xanax.
+The effects of this medicine usually wear off after 11 hours from taking it, as that is the half-life of Xanax.
 At this point, the body will process half of the dose from the bloodstream, and only half will remain.
 The half-life also varies from person to person, as everyone metabolizes this drug differently.

-The feeling of calmness, relaxation, and lethargic sensations starts to decrease as the effects of this medicine wear off.
+The feeling of calmness, relaxation and lethargic sensations starts to decrease as the effects of this medicine wear off.
 The symptoms of anxiety, such as a racing heart, nervousness, etc. might also return as your body will eliminate this medicine from your system.
 If these symptoms do not resurface, then you will start to feel normal.

 Are Xanax comedown and withdrawal the same thing?

-Some people might experience depression or anxiety, even if you don’t have any previous issues with these conditions.
+Some people might experience depression or anxiety, even if they don’t have any previous issues with these conditions.
 The chemicals in the brain adjust to the withdrawal of this drug, which can result in rebound anxiety or depression.

 How does Xanax withdrawal feel like?